hmqcnoesy/booknotes/Oracle Performance Tuning for Developers.md

 In .NET, `connection.Open()` checks out an open connection from the pool and `connection.Close()` returns it to the pool.
 In other words, connection pooling is automatic.
-However, code like this results in two connections being checked out from the pool:
+However, code like the following results in two connections being checked out from the pool:

 ```csharp
 public List<Thing> GetThings()